The Difference Between Perception and Judgment

 René de Jong

-In practice, we regularly observe that perception and judgment are often confused during crisis meetings.
-This has a negative impact on the crisis team’s meeting and decision-making process, as well as on the sharing of information with the rest of the crisis organization.
+In practice, we frequently observe that situation assessment and judgment formation are conflated during crisis meetings.
+This adversely affects the meeting and decision-making processes of the crisis team, as well as the dissemination of information to the broader crisis organization.

-A situation assessment is a description or update of the current situation.
-It primarily focuses on the facts known at that moment.
-What has happened?
+Situation assessment involves a description or update of the current circumstances.
+It primarily focuses on facts known at that specific time.
+What has occurred?

 Read more.